-Home Sellers Guide Ultimate Tips Find Right Buyer.
-Selling a home is the homeowners opportunity to reap the greatest return on their investment.
-Ultimate home seller’s guide to achieve seller’s goal.
+Selling a home is the homeowner’s opportunity to reap the greatest return on their investment.
+Ultimate home seller’s guide to achieving seller’s goal.
 Find the right buyer.
 All prospective home buyers are not created equally.
-Long gone are the days when you could put a “For Sale” on the front yard.
+Long gone are the days when you could put a “For Sale” in the front yard.
 Or have a few Open Houses.
 We are in the computer age.
 The majority of home buyers start their search online.
 Therefore, your home has to have maximum appeal online.
 Selling your home is a process.
 Let’s start from the beginning to the close of escrow.
 Home Sellers Guide Ultimate Tips Find Right Buyer.

 Step one is finding the right real estate agent.

 Find the right real estate agent.
 A local professional Realtor®.
-Real estate agent that knows your neighborhood and the real estate market.
-Will provide recent sales in area.
-Sales should be one-half to one mile from subject.
-Have similar features as subject.
+The real estate agent that knows your neighborhood and the real estate market.
+Will provide recent sales in the area.
+Sales should be one-half to one mile from the subject.
+Have similar features as the subject home.
 Features: living space, bedrooms & baths.
-Comparison of subject’s condition to standard, remodeled and renovated sales in the area.
-Real estate agent should give value base on statistical data.
+Comparison of subject’s condition to standard remodeled and renovated sales in the area.
+The real estate agent should give value base on statistical data.
 Not overpriced value.
 Only trying to get the listing.
-An honest agent wants to sell the home not the homeowner.
-Price your realistically.
+An honest agent wants to sell the home, not the homeowner.
+Price your home realistically.
 Pitfalls of overprice Listing.

 Home Sellers Do Not Miss Your Window Of Opportunity